— Judging rubric · MMXXVI

-The Web Design Awards rubric ensures each submission is reviewed consistently by multidisciplinary judges.
-We combine qualitative insights with quantitative scoring so that craftsmanship, innovation, and accessibility are all rewarded.
+The Web Design Awards rubric ensures every submission is reviewed consistently by multidisciplinary judges.
+We combine qualitative insight with weighted scoring so craftsmanship, accessibility, and technical execution are judged with the same rigor.

 Scoring categories